-Sometimes it costs more to repair a vehicle than the vehicle is worth.
-When this happens, we generally pay you an amount based on its actual cash value at the time of the car crash.
+Sometimes, it may not be economical to repair a vehicle.
+We call this a total loss (you might also hear it called a write-off).
+When this happens, we pay you an amount based on its value at the time of the incident.

 How we determine a vehicle's value

 you may still need to pay the deductible that applies to your coverage.
-If you're not at fault, the deductible may be reimbursed or waived.
+If the claim was for a collision and you're not responsible, the deductible may be reimbursed or waived.

 As a general rule, we don't allow you to keep your vehicle if it's not economical to repair.
 If there are extenuating circumstances, you may wish to discuss owner retention with a material damage estimator.

 When your vehicle is not repairable, you need to either cancel your insurance policy or transfer your insurance policy to another vehicle.
 Please contact your Autoplan broker to discuss your options.